johannschopplich/nuxt-api-party/docs/guide/caching.md

 ### Legacy Caching Behavior

+Legacy caching behavior is the default behavior in previous versions of Nuxt API Party.
+Instead of relying on the browser's cache, it uses a custom caching mechanism that stores the response in memory and updates it with the latest response from the server.

+Benefits of legacy caching over browser caching include:

+- Support for caching non-GET requests
+- Does not require the server to respond with `Cache-Control`, `ETag`, or `Last-Modified` headers.

+Downsides of legacy caching include:

+- Cache does not persist across page reloads.
+- Cache is not shared across tabs or windows.
+- Refreshing data requires a call to `clear` then `refresh` functions.

-To replicate the legacy caching behavior before version 3.0, you can pass `cache: true` to the request options.
+To replicate the legacy caching behavior, you can pass `cache: true` to the request options.
 This will use the cache if available, and update it with the latest response from the server.

 ```ts
 const { data } = await useJsonPlaceholderData('posts/1', {